tardis-sn/tardis/docs/io/visualization/using_widgets.rst

 The GUI consists of three parts:

-1. **Visualization plot** - A step graph generated using `Plotly` that shows abundances and densities as a function of velocity.
+1. **Visualization plot** - An interactive step graph that shows abundances and densities as a function of velocity.

 2. **Data editor** - An interface to edit abundances, densities and velocity shells.